sealsystems/node-log-metadata-plossys/README.md

 }
 ```

-To streamline code containing multiple log messages, you can reuse the function which injects the necessary metadata:
+To streamline code containing multiple log messages, reuse the function which injects the necessary metadata:

 ```javascript
 const processJob = function(job) {